Distribution Prototype Diffusion Learning for Open-set Supervised Anomaly Detection: Related Work

 \textbf{Open-set Supervised Anomaly Detection.} Open-set supervised anomaly detection (OSAD) seeks to develop a robust anomaly detection framework that generalizes from a limited set of training anomalies to effectively identify previously unseen anomalies within an open-set context~\cite{liu2019margin, pang2021explainable, acsintoae2022ubnormal, zhu2022towards, yao2023explicit}.
 Leveraging the prior knowledge provided by observed anomalies, contemporary OSAD methods significantly mitigate false positive errors, thereby enhancing overall detection performance~\cite{ding2022catching,zhu2024anomaly}.
 Recently, DRA~\cite{ding2022catching} learns disentangled representations of observed, pseudo, and residual anomalies to boost the detection of both seen and unseen anomalies.
 In contrast, AHL~\cite{zhu2024anomaly} simulates diverse heterogeneous anomaly distributions and employs collaborative differentiable learning, significantly improving the model’s generalization capacity.

-\textbf{Schrödinger Bridge.} Schrödinger bridge (SB), widely recognized as the entropy-regularized optimal transport (OT) problem, involves learning a stochastic process that evolves from an initial probability distribution to a terminal distribution under the influence of a reference measure\cite{leonard2013survey, chen2016relation, de2021diffusion, liu2022deep,shi2024diffusion,liu2023generalized,kim2024fast}. $\text{I}^2$-SB~\cite{liu20232} and UNSB~\cite{kim2023unpaired} learn a nonlinear diffusion process between two given distributions or represent the SB problem as a series of adversarial learning problems to realize the image transformation task.
+\textbf{Schrödinger Bridge.} Schrödinger bridge (SB), widely recognized as the entropy-regularized optimal transport (OT) problem, involves learning a stochastic process that evolves from an initial probability distribution to a target distribution under the influence of a reference measure~\cite{leonard2013survey, chen2016relation, de2021diffusion, liu2022deep,shi2024diffusion,liu2023generalized,kim2024fast}, which is often used for content generation as those prior generative models do~\cite{dicmor,imder,tcve,mmm-rs,reatco}. $\text{I}^2$-SB~\cite{liu20232} and UNSB~\cite{kim2023unpaired} learn a nonlinear diffusion process between two given distributions or represent the SB problem as a series of adversarial learning problems to realize the image transformation task.
 Recently, LightSB~\cite{korotin2023light,gushchin2024light} introduces a novel, fast, and simple SB solver, which achieves optimal matching in practice through the Gaussian mixture parameterization of the adjusted schrödinger potential.